NRFlood/election_analysis/README.md

-# Election analyis using Python in VS Code
+# Election analysis using Python in VS Code

 ## Overview of Election Audit

 The purpose of this project was to help Seth and Tom dig a little deeper into the election results to provide some greater insights into the performance of each county to accompany the data already provided for each candidate.
-To generate these insights we had to create some additional lines of Python code within an existing script to perform the appropriate calulations needed to analyze each county and determine where the largest voter turnout occured
+To generate these insights we had to create some additional lines of Python code within an existing script to perform the appropriate calculations needed to analyze each county and determine where the largest voter turnout occurred

 ## Election Audit Results

 By adding the appropriate code to the script I was able to calculate the voter turnout, percentage of votes, and highest voter turnout for each county.
 To generate these calculations I leveraged the existing candidate summary portion of the script as a guide for creating the code needed to add the county summary to the script.
-This proved to be very helpful as it made the process shorter since I did not have to generate very similar code from scratch, particulary in section 6 and 7 pictured below.
+This proved to be very helpful as it made the process shorter since I did not have to generate very similar code from scratch, particularly in section 6 and 7 pictured below.

 ![Code](https://github.com/NRFlood/election_analysis/blob/main/Code%20Example.png)